 On September 14, 2009 the Corporation entered into an executive employment agreement with Mr. Ian Gibbs, the Chief Financial Officer of the Corporation at an annual salary of CAD\$250,000.
-On January 1, 2013, his base annual salary was raised to CAD\$300,000 per annum.
+During 2014, Mr. Gibbs' base annual salary was CAD\$300,000 per annum.
 For further information regarding Mr. Gibbs' agreement, refer to the disclosure under the heading "Summary Compensation Table - Narrative Discussion."